How to get from Cancun to Cozumel

 Enjoy the turquoise blue waters of Cozumel with this tour.
 Your tour included round-trip transportation from your hotel to Cozumel and back.

-El Cielo is a shallow area off the coast of Cozumel that is famous for its white sand, turquoise waters, and lots of starfish and stingrays to see.
+El Cielo is a shallow area off the coast of Cozumel, famous for its white sand, turquoise waters, and abundant starfish and stingrays.

-From there you will go to a beach club where you can relax and eat lunch.
-Your tour ends with free time in the main plaza of downtown Cozumel.
+From there, you will go to a beach club where you can relax and eat lunch.
+Your tour ends with free time in downtown Cozumel’s main plaza.

 This tour lasts 8 hours.